 Stage 3: It is considered a locally advanced cancer and is also divided into 3

-1. Stage 3A: There are two main scenarios that can occur with stage 3A breast
+1. Stage 3A: Two main scenarios can occur with stage 3A breast

 cancer.
 One is where the tumour is no larger than 5cm in diameter but has